-Mark and I decided to visit the zoo as a day trip from Brisbane.
-We had already rented a car for our Australia adventure, and getting to the zoo was pretty straightforward.
+You can visit the zoo as a day trip from Brisbane.
+If you’re comfortable with renting a car and driving on the left side of the road, getting to the zoo is pretty straightforward.
 The zoo is about an hour’s drive due North from Brisbane.
-You can also get there by hired coach/tour bus, but then the length of your stay is determined by the tour company, and not at your own pace.
-We preferred the freedom offered by driving ourselves.
+You can also get there by hired coach/tour bus, but then you’re at the mercy of the tour company and their schedule.
+There’s something to be said for having the freedom to drive yourself.

-When we arrived at the admission gate, our cashier informed us that we had arrived at the perfect time – the main show, Wildlife Warriors, was starting very shortly!
-She told us it was the highlight of the visit, so we made a point of heading straight to the main stage to snag good seats.
+When we got to the admission gate, our cashier said we had arrived at the perfect time – the main show, Wildlife Warriors, was starting very shortly!
+She told us it was the highlight of the visit.
+So we made a point of heading straight to the main stage to snag good seats.

 Being low season though, and mid-week to boot, there was no shortage of good seats.
-The stadium (known as the Crocoseum….get it?) was barely half full!
+The stadium (known as the Crocoseum) was barely half full!

 Once the birds were safely away, the zookeepers brought out some less cuddly creatures – snakes.
 (Note all the empty seats in the stands.
 November is an ideal time to go!)